jetpacker06/Custom-Sniffer-Loot/README.md

-Add new sniffer gifts via configuration.
+## Add new sniffer gifts via configuration.
+To configure, open config/custom_sniffer_loot.json, then inside the array you can enter any number of strings to represent the items you want the sniffer to drop.
+Use the format minecraft:stick.
+You can also disable either of the two default sniffer drop items.